 - 3 cans of biscuit dough

-- you could use cans of refrigerated cinnamon rolls too
+- you could use cans of refrigerated cinnamon rolls or as a frozen Rhodes cinnamon rolls recipe

 - we used buttermilk biscuit style